Air China

-Air China, officially Air China Limited, (中国国际航空公司, Zhōngguó guójì hángkōng gōngsī) is a major Chinese airline and the flag carrier of the People's Republic of China.
+Air China, officially Air China Limited, (中国国际航空公司, Zhōngguó guójì hángkōng gōngsī) is the flag carrier airline of the People's Republic of China.
 It is headquartered in Shunyi, Beijing.
 The airline offers both domestic and international flights to different destinations around China and the world.

 The airline was established in 1988 after the former Chinese flag carrier CAAC was split into six airlines, one of them being Air China; it later merged with several of the successor airlines.
-Air China is now one of the largest airlines in China.
 It is 53.46% owned by the state-owned China National Aviation Holding.
+Air China is one of the three major airlines in the country, along with China Southern Airlines and China Eastern Airlines.

 Air China's hub airports are in Beijing and Chengdu.
 In 2017, the airline carried 102 million domestic and international passengers with an average load factor of 81%.
 The airline joined Star Alliance in 2007.